mansim07/dataplex-labs/README.md

  6. For Argolis make sure, you run it as the admin and it has the below iam privileges - Owner, Service AccountToken creator, Organization Admin.

+7. Make sure you have enough of disk space(1.5 GB - 2 GB)  for the terraform setup

 ## Setup